-With the grounding of the Boeing 737 MAX I wrote back in April that the carrier was looking at the Airbus A220.
-Back then it could have just been signaling to Boeing that they’d need compensation to stay in the fold.
+- With the grounding of the Boeing 737 MAX I wrote two years ago that the carrier was looking at the Airbus A220.
+Back then I believed it was just signaling to Boeing that they’d need compensation to stay in the fold.

 As the Douglas meeting got underway, Boeing called back accepting the deal.
 Southwest went out and hired pilots from Purdue Airlines which was going out of business.
 Since Purdue was a DC-9 operator they had to pay to send the pilots who weren’t type-certified to fly the Boeing 737 to the United Airlines training facility in Denver.